modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/22_scOption-Select.md

-The Option Select chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) for option inputtype Select
+The scOption-Checks chunk is used for formatting [Product Options](../Frontend/Products/Options) with a select box.

 ## Default scOption-Select chunk